Pyroxenium/Basalt/source/readme.md

 ## Project

 The project folder is the actual source code of basalt.
-Objects are in project/objects and librariess are in project/lib
+Objects are in project/objects and libraries are in project/lib

 ## compiler.lua